-The Town has chosen not to appropriate fund balance in the fiscal year 2020 budget.
+The Town has chosen to appropriate a Miscellaneous (un-reserved) fund balance in the fiscal year 2022 budget.
 Management believes that increased revenues and continued restrictions on spending will maintain the Town's financial position.
-As the Town considers future revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$1,140 at current values and collection rate.
+As the Town considers future revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$1,104 at current values and collection rate.
 Though management believes current growth will generate enough revenue to support Town operations, a careful analysis of property tax revenue will be considered in future years' budgets.

-Business-type Activities: Water rates will remain constant at \$32.50/month for sewer - consumption over 2,000 gallons at 3 cents per gallon.

-Water fund maintenance expenses are budgeted at \$44,000.
-As the system ages, repair expense will rise and customer base is shrinking.
-Milton may consider passing the system off to a third party.
-Water receivables continue to rise with collections becoming doubtful.
-Milton will closely monitor receivable collections in order to meet the debt service payment in 2020.
-Milton is currently using the NC Debt Set-Off program, and also plans to pass the delinquencies on to Penn Credit for collections.
+Business-type Activities: FY21 was the first time in the tenure of the current Town Council and Finance Officer that the Town of Milton was able to meet the increased repair and maintenance expense of the Water/Sewer system without using general fund monies to subsidize the Water Fund.
+This can be attributed to the water rate increase implemented for FY21, and also some Covid relief aid to Milton citizens toward their water invoices.
+Repair and maintenance cost continue to rise, due to the aging system and the repair and replacement of worn or broken parts and pumps.
+In FY21, 6 pump assemblies and 12 pumps were purchased to replace non-working pumps.
+Numerous road leaks also accounted for approximately \$5,000 in additional cost.
+The water tank loan from Berkadia was retired in FY21, allowing the Town to have an additional \$4,000 in spendable income in FY22.
+The USDA loan of \$16,100 continues until 2050.
+Water fund maintenance expenses were budgeted at \$47,285 in FY21, with expenditures staying under budget at \$45,900.
+As the system ages, repair expense continues to rise.
+The customer base has remained steady over the past year.
+Milton may consider passing the system off to a third party if water receivables continue to rise with collections becoming doubtful.
+Milton will closely monitor receivable collections in order to meet the debt service payment in 2022.
+Milton has been using the NC Debt Set-Off program (over 3 years), along with Penn Credit (over 2 years) for collections.
+To date, their services have been completely ineffectual.
 Milton will continue to take the steps necessary to monitor and control costs and maintain expenditures to stay within the budget.
 Milton Town Commissioners and staff work closely together to insure the citizen's water quality needs are met, and that revenues are adequate to take care of those needs.
 Milton has received a request to implement a second water source.
-Because the system cannot absorb fresh debt, it is improbable that a second source can be secured.
-Milton will explore different options for a second water source.
+Because the municipality cannot absorb fresh debt, it is improbable that a second source can be secured.
+Milton will continue to explore different options for a second water source.